Plays

 Jake: So you forced them?

-Charlie: I made them admit they’re smart-arse anti-Caucasian.
+Charlie: I made them admit they’re smart-arse anti-Caucasians.
 They looked different...

 Jake: Goodbye babes!
 The final heave-ho.
-Like you would burst into an obstetrics ward growling, some people rasp their vocal cords, snarl and growl, unable to speak normally for lack of conviction, and to a newborn raising that ugly voice, shout: (imitates voice) So when are you going to buy your first shiny, brand new motorcar, you loud, rich, little bastard?
+Like you would burst into an obstetrics ward growling, some people do rasp, snarl, growl, unable to speak normally for lack of convictions, and to a newborn raising that ugly voice, shouting: (imitates voice) So when are you going to buy your first shiny, brand new Bugatti, you rich, little bastard?

 Charlie: (jumping, shouting, mimicking) It’s a jerk!
 It’s a jerk!
 Have a cigar!